kdhht2334/Triplet_loss_for_image_retrieval/README.md

 t.summary()
 ```

-And to train, just use `fit_generator` in Keras API
+And to train, just use `fit_generator` in Keras API.
 ```python
 for i in range(5):
     t.model.fit_generator(